python-mode/python-mode/readme.md

 To your vimrc or exrc file.

 ## Symlinks on Windows

 Users on Windows OS might need to add `-c core.symlinks=true` switch to correctly clone / pull repository.
 Example: `git clone --recurse-submodules https://github.com/python-mode/python-mode -c core.symlinks=true`

+## Error updating the plugin

+If you are trying to update the plugin (using a plugin manager or manually) and you are seeing an error such as:

+> Server does not allow request for unadvertised object

+Then we probably changed some repo reference or some of our dependencies had a `git push --force` in its git history.
+So the best way for you to handle it is to run, inside the `python-mode` directory:

+`git submodule sync --recursive`

 # Documentation